Emmanuel-Bamidele/Real-Time-Flash-Control/README.md

 -------------------------------------------------------------------------------
-   3.UNDERSTANDING THE PROGRAM COMPONENT: CLASSES AND FUNCTIONS
+   3. UNDERSTANDING THE PROGRAM COMPONENT: CLASSES AND FUNCTIONS
 -------------------------------------------------------------------------------

 In this section, we'll delve into the details of the key classes and functions that constitute the real-time data acquisition and monitoring application.
 Understanding these components is crucial for effectively utilizing, modifying, and extending the application to suit your research needs.